casdoor/casdoor-website/docs/integration/spring-cloud.md

 ---
 sidebar_position: 1
 title: Spring cloud
+description: Using Casdoor in Spring cloud
+keywords: [Sping cloud]
 ---

 [casdoor-spring-boot-example](https://github.com/casdoor/casdoor-spring-boot-example) is an example on how to use [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter) in SpringBoot project.
 This is similar in springcloud.
 We will show you the steps below.